Recycling with Bay Lighting

 • Detectors **

-4. Turn off the heat/air conditioning to avoid circulation.
+• Turn off the heat/air conditioning to prevent air circulation.

-5. Scoop up the pieces with paper or cardboard – not a vacuum or broom.
+• Safely scoop up the pieces with paper or cardboard, avoiding the use of a vacuum or broom.

-7. Throw away any fabric that comes into contact with broken glass – do not launder it
+• Discard any fabric that comes into contact with broken glass, and do not launder it.

-In the state of Maryland, it is illegal to throw broken CFLs and mercury-containing bulbs away in your household garbage.
-Check with your county for local regulations regarding drop-off locations.
+In Maryland, it is illegal to dispose of broken CFLs and mercury-containing bulbs in household garbage.
+Please check with your county for local regulations and available drop-off locations.

 Contact Us